 Fees vary by airline and ticket type.
 Minor corrections often cost nothing.
 Major changes can run from a small amount to several hundred dollars, especially on international flights.

 Ask about the exact cost when you first contact the airline.
-Pay online, over the phone, or at the airport counter depending on their system.
+Pay online, over the phone, or at the airport counter depending on the airline’s system.

 Save your payment receipt.
 You may need it later if questions arise.

 Watch for an email or app notification after you submit everything.
-Check your spam folder if it does not arrive quickly.
+Check your spam folder if it doesn’t arrive quickly.

 The confirmation shows your updated itinerary.
 Print or save the new e-ticket on your phone.

-Follow up with the airline if you hear nothing in a couple of days.
+Follow up with the airline if you hear nothing within a couple of days.
 Written proof protects you at the airport.

-Update your passport or driver’s license before you travel if the name has legally changed.
-The name on your ID must match the name on your ticket.
+Update your passport or driver’s license before you travel if your name has legally changed.
+The name on your ID must match the name on your ticket exactly.

-Domestic travelers in the US need a REAL ID-compliant license or passport.
+Domestic travelers in the US need a REAL ID-compliant license or a valid passport.
 International trips require an up-to-date passport in the correct name.

 Check everything several days before departure.
 Mismatches cause delays or boarding denials.